zwbetz-gh/minimal-bootstrap-hugo-theme/README.md

 If you run into an issue that isn't answered by this documentation or the [`exampleSite`](https://github.com/zwbetz-gh/minimal-bootstrap-hugo-theme/tree/master/exampleSite), then visit the [Hugo forum](https://discourse.gohugo.io/).
 The folks there are helpful and friendly. **Before** asking your question, be sure to read the [requesting help guidelines](https://discourse.gohugo.io/t/requesting-help/9132).
 Feel free to tag me in your question, my forum username is [@zwbetz](https://discourse.gohugo.io/u/zwbetz/summary).

-# Stackbit Deploy
+## Stackbit Deploy

 This theme is ready to import into Stackbit.
-This theme can be deployed to Netlify and you can connect any headless CMS including Forestry, NetlifyCMS, DatoCMS or Contentful.
+This theme can be deployed to Netlify and you can connect any headless CMS including Forestry, NetlifyCMS, DatoCMS, or Contentful.

 [![Create with Stackbit](https://assets.stackbit.com/badge/create-with-stackbit.svg)](https://app.stackbit.com/create?theme=https://github.com/zwbetz-gh/minimal-bootstrap-hugo-theme)